malloryshea/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope

+-Function scope only exists within a fuction vs. global fuction that exists throughout the entire parent section of code.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

+-Closure is when the child is called upon to refer to the parent.
+It is important to understand closures in order to see what is being called upon and what function is acually going to be used.

 ## Introduction